KirstChat/the-wee-norn-iron-box/README.md

 #### Registered User

 - As a **Registered User**, I want to be able to easily login and logout of my account
-- As a **Registered User**, I want to be able to easily update my details in my profile
 - As a **Registered User**, I want to be able to easily add and remove items from my box
+- As a **Registered User**, I want to be able to easily purchase my box
+- As a **Registered User**, I want to receive an email confirming my purchase
+- As a **Registered User**, I want to be able to easily update my delivery details in my profile
+- As a **Registered User**, I want to be able to view my order history
+- As a **Registered User**, I want to be able to easily submit blog posts
+- As a **Registered User**, I want to be able to comment on other blog posts
 - As a **Registered User**, I want to be able to leave a review on the site to let others know about my experience

 #### Site Owner/Superuser